SSWConsulting/SSW.Rules.Content/rules/dones-do-you-reply-done-and-delete-the-original-email/rule.md

 ### Hi Jason,

-> 1. Update the logo on Northwind website to the new logo. **Done - See northwind&#46;com**
+ &gt; 1.
+Update the logo on Northwind website to the new logo. **Done - See northwind&#46;com**
-> 2. Take a photo of the office façade and add to the "About Us" page. **Not Done - I couldn’t find a camera**
+ &gt; 2.
+Take a photo of the office façade and add to the "About Us" page. **Not Done - I couldn’t find a camera**

 Bob